GenesysCloudBlueprints/webmessaging-chatbot-that-differentiates-on-and-off-hour-schedules/blueprint/index.md

 ### Test your deployment

-After the chat bot is deployed to your environment, use the Genesys Cloud Web chat messenger developer tool to test it.
+After the chat bot is deployed to your environment, use the Genesys Cloud Web chat/messaging developer tool to test it.

 ![Test your deployed web messenger](images/testWebMessenger.png 'Test your deployed web messenger')

-1. Go to the [Web chat messenger developer tool](https://developer.genesys.cloud/devapps/web-chat-messenger) in the Genesys Cloud Developer Center.
+1. Go to the [Web chat/messaging developer tool](https://developer.genesys.cloud/devapps/web-chat-messenger) in the Genesys Cloud Developer Center.
 2. From the **Deployment** list, select your web messenger deployment.
 The sample deployment appears as `dev-ice_webmessage_deployment`.
 If you do not see your deployment, Messenger did not deploy correctly.
 3. Click **Start Chat**.
 Genesys Cloud routes the interaction to an agent or a chat bot depending on the time of day and based on the schedule resource that Terraform created.
 If Genesys Cloud routes the interaction to a chat bot, the bot responds with "Ask me a question about your order".
 4. Enter your question.